1. Best Things to Do in Osaka: Japan’s Food, Fun, and Cultural Hub

 Two dishes that I recommend you try while trying Dotonbori street food:

-• Okonomiyaki: Often called a "Japanese pancake" in English, this is a batter mixed with cabbage and topped with various meats, or seafood, and served with a sweet and savory sauce, and Japanese mayonnaise as an option.
+- Okonomiyaki (opens in new tab): Often called a "Japanese pancake" in English, this is a batter mixed with cabbage and topped with various meats, or seafood, and served with a sweet and savory sauce, and Japanese mayonnaise as an option.

-• Takoyaki: Osaka's signature street dish is a ball-shaped snack made from a wheat flour batter filled with diced octopus and served with a a sweet and savory sauce, and Japanese mayonnaise as an option.
+- Takoyaki (opens in new tab): Osaka's signature street dish is a ball-shaped snack made from a wheat flour batter filled with diced octopus and served with a a sweet and savory sauce, and Japanese mayonnaise as an option.

 I recommend arriving in the evening when people are gathering to go out.
 Grab some street food, find an interesting place to sit and grab a drink, and soak up the atmosphere!